Quantum Pin Codes: Examples and applications

 \subsection{Puncturing triply-even spaces}

 If pin codes in general are not guaranteed to fulfill all the requirements of Prop.~\ref{prop:transv} or Prop.~\ref{prop:quasitransv}, their stabilizers always form multi-orthogonal spaces, see Prop.~\ref{prop:stabmultiorth}.
-This is directly useful as multi-orthogonal spaces together with puncturing techniques can be used to construct codes fulfilling Prop.~\ref{prop:quasitransv} (or Prop.~\ref{prop:transv} if the space is multi-even), as explained for example in~\cite{haah_codes_2018}.
-We focus here on triply-even spaces and tri-orthogonal spaces.
-The idea goes as follows: take a binary matrix, $G$, whose rows generate a tri-orthogonal space, using Gaussian elimination it is always possible to put the matrix in the following form:
+This is directly useful as multi-orthogonal spaces together with puncturing techniques can be used to construct codes fulfilling Prop.~\ref{prop:quasitransv} (or Prop.~\ref{prop:transv} if the space is multi-even), see Section~\ref{sub:puncturingtechnique}.
+We focus here on 3-even spaces (Def.~\ref{def:multieven}) and 3-orthogonal spaces (Def.~\ref{def:multiorth}) also referred to as triply-even spaces and tri-orthogonal spaces respectively.

-To obtain this form one just performs row operations as well as column permutations and different column permutations will yield different $G_0$ and $G_1$.
-Then choosing the rows of $G_0$ as $X$-stabilizer generators and the rows of $G_1$ as $X$-logical operators (this fully specifies the $Z$-stabilizers and $Z$-logicals) yields a code fulfilling Prop.~\ref{prop:quasitransv}.
-Moreover the logical gate obtained is the transversal $T^\dagger$ so directly usable in a $T$-gate distillation protocol.
-It distills $n$ magic states into $k$ ones of better quality which depends on the distance of the code that has to be computed independently.

-In \cite{haah_codes_2018}, the authors use Reed-Muller codes, $\mathcal{RM}(r,m)$, to obtain initial tri-orthogonal spaces (even triply-even).
-Viewed as a pin code, $\mathcal{RM}(r,m)$ is a very simple chain complex, represented on the left of figure~\ref{fig:EiffelTCC}, see also appendix~\ref{sec:reedmuller}.
+In \cite{haah_codes_2018}, the authors use Reed-Muller codes, $\mathcal{RM}(r,m)$, to obtain initial tri-orthogonal spaces (also triply-even).
+Viewed as generated by pinned-set, $\mathcal{RM}(r,m)$ comes from a simple chain complex, represented on the left of Figure~\ref{fig:EiffelTCC}, see also Section~\ref{sub:reedmuller}.
 This chain complex can be modified in several ways to obtain different pin codes.
-We tried different modifications in the case $D=6$, they are represented in figure~\ref{fig:EiffelTCC}.
+We tried different modifications in the case $D=6$, they are represented in Figure~\ref{fig:EiffelTCC}.
 For all of them the $2$-pinned sets generate a triply-even space.

 We tried to randomly puncture the pin codes obtained from these chain complexes; similarly to \cite{haah_codes_2018} but without deploying the more advanced techniques.
 We were able to find a few interesting codes this way, see Table~\ref{tab:puncturedcodes}, which can be used to distill $T$ magic states.
-The obtained parameters $\gamma$, see Eq.~\eqref{eq:gamma}, are similar but do not improve on the small examples found in \cite{haah_codes_2018}.
+The obtained parameters $\gamma$, see \eqref{eq:gamma}, are similar but do not improve on the small examples found in \cite{haah_codes_2018}.